 Yes, you heard that right.
 My recipe includes instructions for making your potatoes in a 6 quart or larger Instant Pot or other programmable pressure cooker instead of boiling them in water.
 That's a huge time and effort saver!

 You know I love finding shortcuts for you...

-Mix the potato salad dressing in a separate bowl until combined.
+Mix the sour cream salad dressing in a separate bowl until combined.